hofaith/vshed_scripts/README.md

 In the data folder we have provided three datasets:

-- `hchar_h.csv`  contains information on the household members who participated in the study, including their age, sex, and vaccination status.
+- `hchar_h.csv`  contains information on the household members who participated in the study, including their intervention type, family size, house size, clinic date and vaccination status.

 - `adherence_m.csv` contains information on the adherence of the study participants to the recommended influenza prevention measures.

-- `clinicdat_h.csv` includes information on the clinical symptoms and outcomes of the study participants, including the dates of symptom onset, laboratory test results, and hospitalization status.
+- `clinicdat_h.csv` includes information on clinical symptoms, outcomes, and additional variables of the study participants.

 ## Scripts